How to Build a Floating Bench (Without Buying Brackets)

-When the girls and I decided to redesign their shared bedroom and realized the closet was no longer needed, we decided to turn it into reading nook.
+When the girls and I decided to redesign their shared bedroom and realized the closet was no longer needed, we decided to turn it into a reading nook.
 And what’s the most important element in a cozy reading nook?
 Seating.
 Big, settle in, practically a bed seating.

 I’m a beginner builder, but I knew I could easily DIY a built-in floating bench, and in this post, I’ll explain how you can make one too!
 I’ve seen a bunch of beautiful wood versions online, but I knew I had to make this one upholstered to encourage maximum cuddly reading bliss.